MISSION STATEMENT

 School Phones

-Birthday Parties (Temporarily put on hold)
+Birthday Parties

-On your child’s birthday he/she may bring small store bought treats for the entire class.
-Treats should be discussed with the teacher prior to the child’s birthday.
+On your child’s birthday, he/she may bring small store-bought treats for the entire class.
+Treats must be discussed with the teacher prior to the child’s birthday.
 Ask the teacher if there are any foods to avoid for students with food allergies or other conditions.
-NO party invitations may be handed out at school, unless the entire class is invited, or it is an all girl or all boy party.
+NO party invitations may be handed out at school, unless the entire class is invited, or it is an all-girl or all-boy party.
 The teacher will distribute the invitations.
+When a student celebrates his/her birthday, the student may wear “free dress” according to the above rules of dress code.

 Asbestos Statement